CompAgent: An Agentic Framework for Visual Compliance Verification: Method

 \section{Method}

 We illustrate the proposed \textit{CompAgent} framework in Fig.~\ref{fig:main_architecture}.
-The framework consists of three main components: (1) \textit{Planning Agent} that interprets policy requirements from text descriptions and the input image, then strategically selects appropriate visual tools from (2) \textit{Tool Suite} containing basic detectors and specialized compliance models to gather evidence through interactive invocation, and finally (3) Compliance Verification Agent (\textit{CVAgent}) that integrates the collected tool outputs with image content and policy context through structured multimodal reasoning to produce the final compliance judgment.
-The overall procedure is summarized in Algorithm~\ref{alg:compagent}.
+The framework consists of three components: (1) a \textit{Planning Agent} that interprets policy requirements and selects appropriate visual tools from (2) a \textit{Tool Suite} of detectors and compliance models, and (3) a \textit{Compliance Verification Agent} (\textit{CVAgent}) that integrates tool outputs with image content and policy context for the final judgment.
+The procedure is summarized in Algorithm~\ref{alg:compagent}.